Katipunan: Members

 Over the next four years, the Katipunan founders would recruit new members.
 By the time the society was uncovered, the American writer James Le Roy estimated the strength of the Katipunan at 100,000 to 400,000 members.
 Historian Teodoro Agoncillo estimated that the membership had increased to around 30,000 by 1896.
 The Ilocano writer Isabelo de los Reyes estimated membership at 15,000 to 50,000.

 Aside from Manila, the Katipunan also had sizeable chapters in Batangas, Laguna, Cavite, Rizal, Bulacan, Pampanga, Tarlac and Nueva Ecija.
 There were also smaller chapters in Ilocos Sur, Ilocos Norte, Pangasinan and the Bicol region.
 The Katipunan founders spent their free time recruiting members.
 For example, Diwa, who was a clerk at a judicial court, was assigned to the office of a justice of the peace in Pampanga.
 He initiated members in that province as well as Bulacan, Tarlac, and Nueva Ecija.
 Most of the Katipuneros were plebeian although several wealthy patriots joined the society and submitted themselves to the leadership of Bonifacio.

 Katipunero (plural, mga Katipunero) is the demonym of a male member of the Katipunan.
 Katipunera (plural, mga Katipunera) refers to female members.

 Triangle system and grades

-It was the original plan of Bonifacio to increase the membership of the Katipunan by means of sistemang patatsulok or triangle system.
+It was the original plan of Bonifacio to increase the membership of the Katipunan by means of sistemang patatsulok or the triangle system.
 He formed his first triangle with his two comrades, Teodoro Plata and Ladislao Diwa.
 Each of them re-instituted Katipunan thoughts into another two new converts.
 The founder of the triangle knew the other two members, but the latter did not know each other.
 In December 1892 the system was abolished after proving it to be clumsy and complicated.
 A new system of initiation, modelled after the Masonic rites was then adopted.